 Group Executive Committee

-The Group EC members who head Swiss Re’s Business Units and Group Functions have explicit tasks related to sustainability, which include but are not limited to the following:
+The Group EC members have explicit responsibilities related to sustainability, which include but are not limited to the following:

-- The Group Chief Risk Officer (Group CRO) is responsible for providing the BoD and Group EC with independent assurance that all of Swiss Re’s risks are being appropriately modelled, governed and managed, and that adequate controls are in place.
+- The Group Chief Risk Officer (Group CRO) is responsible for providing the Board of Directors and Group EC with independent assurance that all of Swiss Re’s risks are being appropriately modelled, governed and managed, and that adequate controls are in place.
 As part of executing these responsibilities, the Group CRO is charged with establishing the Group’s Risk Management Framework for all risk categories, including sustainability and emerging risks.
-In addition, the Group CRO is also chairing the GSC.
-In this role, he guides the GSC coordination of sustainability activities across the Swiss Re Group.
+In addition, the Group CRO owns the Group Sustainability process, chairs the Group Sustainability Council, GSC (see below) and thereby steers the implementation of the Group's Sustainability Strategy.
+In this role, he guides the GSC's sustainability activities across the Swiss Re Group.

-- The Group Chief Investment Officer (Group CIO) has overall responsibility for Group Asset Management and its investment result, and with that also for the consistent integration of environmental, social and governance (ESG) aspects along the investment process.
+- The Group Chief Investment Officer (Group CIO) is responsible for the Group-wide Asset Management function and its investment results, and with that also for the consistent integration of environmental, social and governance (ESG) aspects along the investment process.
 The Group CIO is responsible for investment decisions within the Strategic Asset Allocation implementation, including those related to responsible investing and is informed of ESG updates through various channels including the Asset Management Investment Committee.

 - The Group Chief Financial Officer (Group CFO) is responsible for the Group-wide Finance function with a focus on steering and achieving the Group’s financial targets.
-He is also responsible for Swiss Re’s investor relations and public disclosures, including the Group Annual Report (which includes our Climate-related Financial Disclosures).
+He is also responsible for Swiss Re’s investor relations and public disclosures, including the Group Annual Report, which includes our climate-related financial disclosures on the basis of the recommendations by the FSB's Task Force on Climate-related Financial Disclosures TCFD.

-- The Group Chief Operating Officer (Group COO) is responsible for the Group-wide operations functions.
-This responsibility includes overseeing Communications, Human Resources, the Corporate Real Estate & Services (CRES) division, Global Sourcing and IT, CRES steers and monitors the reduction of Swiss Re’s environmental footprint and is in charge of Swiss Re’s Greenhouse Neutral Programme to reduce our own CO2 emissions as well as the new commitment to reach net-zero CO2 emissions in our operations by 2030.
+- The Group Chief Operating Officer (Group COO) is responsible for the Group-wide Operations functions, its processes, including oversight of human resources and talent management as it relates to Group Operations, as well as its cost and performance.
+This responsibility includes overseeing the Corporate Real Estate & Services (CRES) division which steers and monitors the reduction of Swiss Re’s direct environmental footprint and is in charge of Swiss Re’s Greenhouse Neutral Programme to reduce our own CO2 emissions as well as the commitment to reach net-zero CO2 emissions in our operations by 2030.